chef/chef-web-docs/chef_master/source/api_chef_server.rst

 /organizations/NAME
 -----------------------------------------------------
-An organization is a single instance of a Chef server, including all of the nodes that are managed by that Chef server and each of the workstations that will run knife and access the Chef server using the Chef server API.
+An organization is a single instance of a Chef Infra Server, including all of the nodes that are managed by that Chef Infra Server and each of the workstations that will run knife and access the Chef Infra Server using the Chef Infra Server API.

 The ``/organizations/NAME`` endpoint has the following methods: ``DELETE``, ``GET``, and ``PUT``.